Site Selection for Grassland Community Restoration

 Priority 3: In regional grassland hotspots on suitable soils.

-Priority 4: Where suitable soils exist and the landowner is interested in planting grassland and there is funding – opportunistic.
+Priority 4: Where suitable soils exist and the landowner is interested in planting grassland and there is funding opportunities.

 Planting grasslands where the soils are more suitable for alternate vegetation communities, or on sites where historical records clearly indicate that woodlands and wetlands were present.

 The above suggestions are especially important when you are considering a larger scale restoration.
 If you are thinking of planting a small grassland patch in your garden, local park, or schoolyard, then the following considerations apply.
 First of all, there are species that are considered grassland plants that do grow in many different types of soil.
-Refer to our ‘Planting the Seed’ guide, found on this website at: to determine which plants are suitable for the soils on your site.
+Refer to the Literature page on this web-site to view our ‘Planting the Seed’ guide to determine which plants are suitable for the soils on your site.
 Second, consider the shade patterns in your yard.
 Many grassland plants prefer open sunny areas, but some are adapted to live in savannah communities with scattered trees, very similar in vegetation structure to suburban landscapes.